UWrc/UWrc.github.io/blog/2026-03-10-maintenance.md

 ### Notable Updates
 In addition to routine package and security updates, we completed the following user-relevant changes:
 * **Open OnDemand upgraded to 4.1.4** - This update includes improvements for digital accessibility along with other upstream fixes and enhancements.
+   * Additionally, we have deprecated the Open OnDemand Job Composer feature in alignment with the Open OnDemand roadmap.
 * **Tillicum PixStor/GPFS code patch** - A PixStor code patch was applied to support continued stability and reliability for the GPFS-backed storage environment.

 :::warning